-It is estimated the cost for a week of camp at Hidden Falls is $375.00 per participant; however through the generous donations to The Salvation Army we are able to offer our campers a greatly reduced rate of $75.00.
-The fee must be paid no later than the day applications are due to the Fort Wayne Corps.
-Transportation to and from camp is provided by The Salvation Army.
+It is estimated the cost for a week of camp at Hidden Falls is $375.00 per participant; however through the generous donations to The Salvation Army we are able to offer our campers a greatly reduced rate of $65.00.
+(And youth who regularly attend Salvation Army activities may even pay less!)
+Transportation to and from camp is provided; however space is limited.

 Parents are asked to provide a McDonald’s gift card for their child to cover the cost of lunch on the way to and from camp.
 Dollar amount placed on the gift card is your discretion.
 We suggest $10.00.

 Hurry, spots are limited & fill up fast!